-Back pain that begins at a young age is considered to be a precursor to adult chronic low back pain.
+Back pain that affects the adolescent spine is considered to be a precursor to adult chronic low back pain.
 Over 90% of children in the United States carry backpacks, therefore, it is imperative, that they are instructed on proper backpack use, as carrying backpacks incorrectly at a young age could lead to long term back pain issues.
 More than 60% of adolescents ages six to nineteen, reported back pain associated with backpack use according to a clinical study printed in The Spine Journal Volume 16 (2016)1.
 This particular study found the amount of time students spent carrying backpacks and the position of the backpack played a key role in back pain.

 The following photo is taken from The Effect of Backpacks on the Lumbar Spine in Children, A Standing Magnetic Resonance Imaging Study printed in SPINE Volume 35, Number 1, pp 83–88 ©20092.
-The photos shows an example of lumbar asymmetry.
+The photos show an example of lumbar asymmetry.
 The image on the left shows a child standing with no backpack load.
-The image on the right shows a child with a 17 pound backpack load in the standard, 2-strap position.
+The image on the right shows a child with a 17-pound backpack load in the standard, 2-strap position.